Department of Landscape Architecture,

 The cultural and social studies second lecture series will introduce students to key concepts and theories related to landscape architecture to help them identify their own research interests and. inform the studio project work

 - Landscape Research Dissertation

 This module provides students studying for their MA in Landscape Architecture with the experience of undertaking research into an issue of significance to landscape architecture.
 It builds on two landscape research modules LSC61004 and LSC61005 and requires the investigation of a selected topic using appropriate research methods and the production of a 10-15,000 word dissertation.
 For certain topics a reduction in word length may be offset by the use of other media.
 Students receive tutorial support from an academic advisor.60 credits

 - Special Project: Research and Development Study

 The aim of the module is to produce a brief for the Special Project (LSC6005).
 The project brief: describes and defines the site/study area and proposed development or regeneration, its context and issues; establishes a clear design/planning/management brief; rationale and approach for the Special Project; and forms the basis for independent critique of the proposal.
 The brief requires to be underpinned by well-documented research - of (a) site/study area characteristics; (b) underlying science, social science and policy, and (c) precedent studies of comparable real-world projects.
-This unit aims to ensure that students a) have produced a viable proposal for their Special Project that is clear and comprehensible to an independent reviewer and b) have researched their Special Project in terms of relevant knowledge, policy and practice.
-This module forms part of a programme of study accredited by the Landscape Institute.15 credits
+This unit aims to ensure that students a) have produced a viable proposal for their Special Project that is clear and comprehensible to an independent reviewer and b) have researched their Special Project in terms of relevant knowledge, policy and practice.15 credits

 - Landscape Professional Practice